opsdroid/opsdroid/docs/contributing/documentation.md

 ## Documentation
 More documentation is always appreciated and it's something that you can contribute to from the GitHub web interface.
-This might be a great start point if you are new to Open Source and GitHub!
+This might be a great start point if you are new to Open Source and GitHub!The only requirement to get started is to have docker installed in system.

 Things that we need help with: